usgs/shakecast/pages/pycast/testing.md

 folder: pycast
 ---

-## Testing Suite
-Before running the testing suite, configure a username and password for pyCast to use.
+Before running the test suite, configure a username and password for pyCast to use.
 For some SMTP servers (GMail included) you'll need this email to be accessable from "less secure" applications.
 This should be a setting offered by your email provider.
 If you've already configured your pyCast instance with an email address, you can skip this step.
 ~~~
 python shakecast/sc/app/sc_config.py --smtpu your.email@email.com --smtpp youRpAssw0rd
 ~~~